bprall/Basic-Shell/README.md

     - Two or more input redirection operators (`<`).
     - Multiple output redirection operators (`>` or `>>`).
     - File access issues during redirection.
+- Errors in command execution and piping will be reported, with details provided by `perror`.